tremby/gates/doc/howto.md

 in our graph).

-Each observation corresponds to a particular time interval so we need to collect the time (in this example we'll associate the end of the time interval -- `time:hasEnd` -- with the reading) as well as the wave height observation itself.
+Each observation corresponds to a particular time interval so we need to collect the time (in this example we'll associate the beginning of the time interval -- `time:hasBeginning` -- with the reading) as well as the wave height observation itself.
 The code snippet below also skips any observations whose `ssn:observationResultTime` property doesn't point to a node of type `time:Interval`, but it would be trivial to also parse nodes of different time